 You can park free of charge up to 24 hours at Gateway Transit Center.
 Columbia Gorge Express riders must pay the $5 per vehicle day-use fee to park at Rooster Rock State Park.
 Overnight parking at Rooster Rock State Park is not permitted.

 If there is room on the Multnomah Falls-bound buses from Portland, you are welcome to catch a ride at Rooster Rock.
-Please note, full buses originating from Gateway Transit Center may not stop at Rooster Rock, if all users are heading to Multnomah Falls.
+Please note, not all buses originating from Gateway Transit Center stop at Rooster Rock, and full buses from Gateway Transit Center may not stop at Rooster Rock if all users are heading to Multnomah Falls.
+View the complete schedule on the Schedule and Tickets page.

 Round trip tickets from Gateway Transit Center to Rooster Rock and Multnomah Falls are $5 per person.
 Riders boarding at Rooster Rock State Park can ride the Columbia Gorge Express to Multnomah Falls for free, but drivers must pay the $5 per vehicle day-use fee to park at Rooster Rock.